 4. Conduct regular certificate authority audits

 Throughout a PKI deployment, regular checks should be performed to ensure that the Certificate Policy and Certificate Practice Statements (CP/CPS) are being implemented and adhered to.
-Even for internal deployments, it is still a PKI deployment best practice to create audit trails that can be easily accessed and monitored.
+Even for internal deployments, it is still a PKI design best practice to create audit trails that can be easily accessed and monitored.
 This ensures compliance with security policies and with the desired assurance level of the organization.

 5. Protect the roots